-Once the streams have been acquired, they need to be open to receive or send data.
-Forgetting this step will result in no networking data being sent.
+Once the streams have been acquired, they need to be open in order to receive or send data.
+Forgetting this step will result in, no networking data being sent.

-To simplify acquiring the streams, the following can be created as an extension of the NSStream class.
+To simplify the process of acquiring streams, the following can be created as an extension of the NSStream class.
 An extension makes a method appear to come from an original class but is implemented externally to that class.
-Add a StreamExtensions.swift file to the CustomViews project with the following content:
+Add the following StreamExtensions.swift file to the CustomViews project with the following content:

 '''

 extension NSStream {

 class func open(host:String, port:Int)

 -> (NSInputStream, NSOutputStream)? {

 var input:NSInputStream?

 var output:NSOutputStream?

 NSStream.getStreamsToHostWithName(

 host, port: port,

 inputStream: &input,

 outputStream: &output)

-guard let i = input, o = output else {
+if input == nil || output == nil {

 return nil

+} else {

+output!.open()

 }

-o.open()

-i.open()

-return (i,o)

 }

 }

 '''